Windang Bridge is a vital link between Wollongong and Shellharbour carrying approximately 40,000 vehicles per day.

 The NSW Government is funding essential rehabilitation work to ensure the safe and reliable operation of the bridge.More information

-Roads and Maritime Services will carry out essential rehabilitation which will involve placing rocks from a barge around the bridge piers to help prevent further scour (erosion), improve safety and reduce ongoing maintenance.
+Transport for NSW will carry out essential rehabilitation which will involve placing rocks from a barge around the bridge piers to help prevent further scour (erosion), improve safety and reduce ongoing maintenance.

 This work will ensure the bridge is safe and operational for motorists, and extend the life of the bridge.
 Work will be carried out at the north end of Windang Bridge and take around three months to complete.

 From 16 September a second rock stockpile will be established at the western side of the bridge, located on Judbooley Parade.
 This will allow rock placement to be carried out more efficiently, with two barges operating on the western side of the bridge.

 One barge will be holding rock from the stockpile while a second barge will place rock using an excavator around bridge piers.

 While this stockpile site is in operation, there will be some increased heavy vehicle activity on Oakland Avenue and Boronia Avenue and a short section of the shared path will be impacted.

 A temporary shared path will be in place at the northern end of the bridge.

 Pedestrians and cyclists are advised to keep to the new temporary shared path when walking around and under the bridge and should follow the direction of signage.

 Heavy vehicle activity will continue on Fern Street, Windang to carry out this essential work which involves the placement of rocks from a barge around the bridge piers.